Roshana Hosseini

 Roshanak Hosseini (born 10 January 1993), also known as Roshana Hoss, is a Swedish pop singer and songwriter.

 Biography

 Roshana was born in Falun to Iranian parents.
 She was a member of pop group Love Generation until November 2010.
+From 2020 Hosseini has also worked as an actress (as Roshi Hoss) appearing in TV series Morden i Sandhamn (2021) and The Machinery (2022).